nathanwoulfe/Plumber-2/DOCS.md

 }
 ```

-For all services, `e` will provide the object being created, updated or deleted (typically a poco).
+For all services, `e` will provide the object being created, updated or deleted.